MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-port-keypad-overview.md

 - Surface Hub 3

 ---
-# Surface Hub 2S ports and keypad overview
+# Surface Hub ports and keypad overview

-This page describes the ports, physical buttons, and configuration information essential for connecting to Surface Hub 2S, whether wired, Wi-Fi, or Bluetooth.
+This page describes the ports, physical buttons, and configuration information essential for connecting to Surface Hub 2S or Surface Hub 3, whether wired, Wi-Fi, or Bluetooth.
 It also includes best practice recommendations for key connectivity scenarios.

 > [!NOTE]
 > You can find the serial number on the outside of the packaging, on the display by the power cord, or by using the Surface app.